 To get started, log into MySQL with the administrative account:

 - mysql -u root -p

 Enter the password you set for the MySQL root user when you installed the database server.

 ownCloud requires a separate database for storing administrative data.
 While you can call this database whatever you prefer, we decided on the name

 - CREATE DATABASE owncloud;

-Note: Every MySQL statement must end in a semi-colon (;).
-Be sure to check that this is present if you are running into any issues.
+Note: Every MySQL statement must end with a semi-colon (;).
+Be sure to check that this is present if you are experiencing an issue.

 Next, create a separate MySQL user account that will interact with the newly created database.
 Creating one-function databases and accounts is a good idea from a management and security standpoint.
 As with the naming of the database, choose a username that you prefer.
 We elected to go with the name

 - GRANT ALL ON owncloud.* to 'owncloud'@'localhost' IDENTIFIED BY 'set_database_password';